 - Contains unique elements only like HashSet.
-It extends HashSet class and implements Set interface.
+It extends the HashSet class and implements the Set interface.

 - Maintains insertion order.

-- LinkedHashSet(int size): Used to intialize the size of the LinkedHashSet with the integer mentioned in the parameter.
+3. LinkedHashSet(int size): Used to initialize the size of the LinkedHashSet with the integer mentioned in the parameter.

-- LinkedHashSet(int capacity, float fillRatio): Can be used to initialize both the capacity and the fill ratio, also called the load capacity of the LinkedHashSet with the arguments mentioned in the parameter.
-When the number of elements exceeds the capacity of the hash set is multiplied with the fill ratio thus expanding the capacity of the LinkedHashSet
+4. LinkedHashSet(int capacity, float fillRatio): Can be used to initialize both the capacity and the fill ratio, also called the load capacity of the LinkedHashSet with the arguments mentioned in the parameter.
+When the number of elements exceeds the capacity of the hash set is multiplied with the fill ratio thus expanding the capacity of the LinkedHashSet.